Skip to main content

 This project restore lower gradient reaches and complex low-energy habitats for Coho and Fall Chinook rearing and spawning by restoring valley bottom reconnection.
 This is the second phase of comprehensive restoration on Woodard Creek.

 The purpose of this project is to improve forest health, ecosystem resilience, and wildlife habitat while also reducing the risk of impacts from wildfire to communities adjacent to NFS lands.
-Proposed treatments include small diameter thinning, select tree release, and prescribed fire.
+Proposed management activities include small diameter thinning, select tree release, and prescribed fire.

 Replacement of the existing restroom and reduce deferred maintenance at the site.
 Along with the restroom replacement project will replace the existing kiosk, install a fee tube for collection of recreation use fees, and improve accessibility.